aragon/osx/packages/contracts/docs/core/01-how-it-works/02-framework/01-dao-creation/index.md

 4. Sets the [native permissions](../../01-core/02-permissions/index.md/#permissions-native-to-the-dao-contract) of the `DAO` and revokes its own ownership.

-For more details visit the [DAOFactory](../../../03-reference-guide/framework/dao/DAOFactory.md) reference guide.
+For more details visit the [`DAOFactory` reference guide entry](../../../03-reference-guide/framework/dao/DAOFactory.md).

 ### `DAORegistry`